skadz108/MacWSBootingGuide-A12/README.md

 ## Additional patches
 > [!NOTE]
+> - Some offsets are hardcoded for iOS 16.5/macOS 13.4
 > - [x] means it is automated or handled by hooks
 > - [ ] means you need to patch it by hand